hswind4/IAMReX/README.md

 ## Contribute

+We actively monitor the original IAMR repository and selectively merge upstream changes when they contain important bug fixes or feature improvements.
 We are always happy to have users contribute to the IAMReX source code.
 To contribute, issue a pull request against the development branch.
 Any level of changes are welcomed: documentation, bug fixes, new test problems, new solvers, etc. For more details on how to contribute to IAMReX, please see